Here are our most Frequently Asked Questions...

 No- Menstrual Matters is a non-profit organisation, and we want to offer independent and unbiased information to our audiences.
 Therefore, we do not accept funding from the pharmaceutical industry, disposable sanitary product companies, or any other source that could create a conflict of interest.

-You will notice that the products listed in our ‘stuff’ section are simply links to supplier websites.
-This is because we want to promote only tried and tested products, or sources of information, that we know to be of the highest quality and use to our audiences.
+You will notice that the products listed in our ‘resources’ section are our own research-based items.
 We are not interested in making money for ourselves at the cost of our users’ health and well-being, or risking our impartial and independent research reputation.

-We promote menstrual cups because they are the best menstrual management product available (they are environmentally responsible, long lasting, cheap, allow the user to monitor their hormonal health, build self-esteem, and take part in any activity of their choosing).
-We promote Mooncup, in particular, because it is a high quality medical-grade silicon product, and is translucent, which enables the accurate monitoring of blood loss at menstruation.
+We do tend to promote menstrual cups in general because they are the best menstrual management product available (they are environmentally responsible, long lasting, cheap, allow the user to monitor their hormonal health, build self-esteem, and take part in any activity of their choosing).
+We sometimes promote Mooncup, in particular, because it is a high quality medical-grade silicon product, and is translucent, which enables the accurate monitoring of blood loss at menstruation.
 Mooncup is also the most widely available and only ethically certified menstrual cup company in the UK.

-So far, Menstrual Matters has been funded by the life-savings of our founder, and donations from friends and family.
-We are in the process of becoming a registered charity.
+So far, Menstrual Matters has been funded by the savings of our founder, and donations from friends and family.

 Please get in touch if you have any questions about our funding, or legal status, through the ‘contact’ page.